Kernel Parameters#

 tsc=nowatchdog

-The kernel stops periodically checking TSC accuracy, reducing background activity.
+The kernel stops periodically checking TSC accuracy, reducing background activity and optimizing performance.

 nmi_watchdog=0